ephraim17/Portfolio-Project-2-buy-vb.com/README.md

 - V-Bucks, let's you buy cosmetic items for your in-game character.
 - It'll also let you buy the Battle Pass, which is a way to unlock in-game rewards.

+- So how's buy-vb.com making money from Fortnite?

 - The purpose of buy-vb.com is to give players a way to buy V-bucks using Mobile Money.

 - Mobile Money is an electronic financial service that allows customers to make money transfer services such as payments and deposits to an account on their mobile phones.